The UN agency for children

 However, progress has been uneven and many of the most pressing issues for the world -- including addressing inequalities, promoting inclusive economic growth, protecting children from violence and combating climate change -- were not adequately covered in the MDGs.

 With the adoption of the new Sustainable Development Goals (SDGs) in September of 2015, world leaders have committed to ending poverty by 2030.
-But unless accelerated efforts are made, by 2030:
+But unless accelerated efforts are made:

-- Almost 70 million children may die before reaching their fifth birthday – 3.6 million in 2030 alone.
+- Almost 52 million children may die before reaching their fifth birthday between 2019 and 2030.

-- Children in sub-Saharan Africa will be 10 times more likely to die before their fifth birthday than children in high-income countries
+- Children in sub-Saharan Africa will be 16 times more likely to die before their fifth birthday than children in high-income countries.

 - Nine out of 10 children living in extreme poverty will live in sub-Saharan Africa.